-With members of Radio Tarifa she formed the ‘Kerensa Oriental Band’ a music and dance collective which became known for its unique interpretations of flamenco, north african and middle eastern musical traditions.
-The KOB performed with its seven international members in Spain from 1999-2003 and was given a four week residency at Madrid’s Teatro Pradillo in 2003.
-The KOB also created the critically acclaimed children’s musical theater show “The Magic Train.”
+With members of Radio Tarifa she formed a music and dance collective known for its unique interpretations of Flamenco, North African and Middle Eastern musical traditions.
+The group performed with its seven international members in Spain from 1999-2003 and was given a four week residency at Madrid’s Teatro Pradillo in 2003.
+Together they created the critically acclaimed children’s musical theater show The Magic Train.

-Returning to San Francisco in 2004, Kerensa became artistic director of the Flamenco Room, a weekly Flamenco show now in its fifteenth consecutive year.
+Returning to San Francisco in 2004, Kerensa became artistic director of the Flamenco Room, a weekly Flamenco show now in its sixteenth consecutive year.
 The Flamenco Room hosts guest artists from Spain and serves as a home for local artists to develop and present new work.
 The Flamenco Room has been profiled in the San Francisco Chronicle and the Mercury News and enjoys a consistent following for its high caliber performances.

 Kerensa danced with Theatre Flamenco of San Francisco from 2005-2010 under the direction of Carola Zertuche.
 During that time she performed with the Juan Siddi Flamenco Theater Company and danced in the International Arts Festival in Doha, Qatar.
-She has performed in five seasons of the San Francisco Ethnic Dance Festival at the Palace of Fine Arts.
-Kerensa is a regular performer at Bay Area tablaos and has worked with local Flamenco companies including Caminos Flamencos.
+She has performed in five seasons of the San Francisco Ethnic Dance Festival.
+Kerensa served on the Isadora Duncan Dance Awards Committee in 2013 and received Individual Artist Commissions from the San Francisco Arts Commission in 2016 and 2018.

 Kerensa has worked extensively throughout her career with musicians from many backgrounds including Moroccan Gnawa, Gypsy Flamenco, Lebanese, Turkish Romani, Latin Jazz and more.
 She has directed a series of full length flamenco programs often including musicians of other disciplines.
 Kerensa has presented her work in Madrid, San Francisco, Barcelona and Paris.
-Since 2009 she has staged six major works:
+Since 2009 she has staged these major works: